FriendlyScore/FriendlyScore-Connect-Android-Example/README.md

 | -------------             | -------------|
 | userIdentifierAuthError   | Present if there was an authentication error for the supplied `userIdentifier`.
 | serviceDenied             | Present if service was denied.
 Please check the description for more information.
+| incompleteConfiguration             | Present if the configuration on the server is incomplete.
+Please check the description for more information.
 | serverError               | Present if there was a critical error on the server.

 ## Response State Definition